-In determining the number of covered persons under the low-employment assumption, percentages by age were developed through analysis of the 1940 wage data, while for the high-employment assumption the percentages derived were based on 1943-44 conditions with suitable modification to allow for the absence of younger males in military service.
+In determining the number of covered persons under the lowemployment assumption, percentages by age were developed through analysis of the 1940 wage data, while for the high-employment assumption the percentages derived were based on 1943-44 conditions with suitable modification to allow for the absence of younger males in military service.
 It was assumed that in the future the proportion of the population which would be in covered employment would gradually rise for each age group since there has been a definite trend in the past for more and more of the total labor force to be in covered employment.
 Correspondingly, the rise was assumed to be greater for women, since in recent years they have been participating more and more in the covered labor force.

 Because the coverage of the system excludes several large categories of employment (agricultural, domestic, nonprofit, railroad, and public employment and the self-employed), there is a flow of workers between covered and noncovered employments as well as between covered employment and unemployment.
 The restricted coverage necessarily will result in large numbers of workers who have not had sufficient contact with the program to establish or maintain the insured status necessary for benefit qualification.
 The extent of contact is a function both of stability of covered jobs and of age; older persons are somewhat more settled in their work than younger persons.
-Table 17 illustrates differences in the extent of employment contact that workers had with the program within the single calendar year 1946.
+Table 17 illustrates differences in the extent of employment contact that workers had with the program within the single calendar year 1947.

-Table 17.-Percentage distribution of workers in employment covered by old-age and survivors insurance, by number of calendar quarters with wage credits, 1946 1
+Table 17.-Percentage distribution of workers in employment covered by old-age and survivors insurance, by number of calendar quarters with wage credits, 1947 1

-Calendar quarters with Total Male Female Age 2 wage credits 10031 Male remale Under 25 25 to 44 45 and over Total 100.0 100.0 100.0 100.0 100.0 100.0 1 14.
-7 13.
-9 13.
-8 57.
-6 13.
-0 12.
-6 13.
-4 60.
-9 17.
-9 16.
-4 14.
-4 51.
-2 23.
-1 21.
-7 19.
-0 36.
-2 12.
-6 12.
-2 13.
-2 62.
-1 9.
-9 9.
-0 9.
-5 71.
+Calendar quarters with wage credits Total Male Female Under 25 25 to 44 45 and over Total 100.0 100.
+0 100.
+0 100.
+0 100.
+0 100.0 1 12.
+7 12.
+4 12.
+9 62.
+0 10.
+5 10.
+7 11.
+8 67.
+0 17.
+2 15.
+9 15.
+1 51.
+9 19.
+8 19.
+8 17.
+3 43.
+1 10.
+6 10.
+4 11.
+8 67.
+2 9.
+3 8.
+6 10.
+6 71.
 5